 You might have heard about or even met many talented wedding photographers.
 But… have you ever heard about wedding photographers who write poetry for their couples?
 Or do you know any wedding photographers who write cookbooks in the form of stories?
 No?
 Well, you will after you read our post about this dynamic husband and wife team Heather and Terrence Huie who are Apollo Fields Photography.

-Heather and Terrance, who themselves are deeply in love, run a unique wedding photography business.
+Heather and Terrence, who themselves are deeply in love, run a unique wedding photography business.
 Why we call their business unique is because they don’t just deliver stunning photography, but also great storytelling.
 Along with the photographs, they offer their couples a poetic representation of their relationship and wedding day as a gift after the wedding.

-Heather and Terrance’s brand Apollo Fields is based out of New York, but they also still book weddings in Colorado where they lived for a short time.
+Heather and Terrence’s brand Apollo Fields is based out of New York, but they also still book weddings in Colorado where they lived for a short time.
 Their website states that they are available for wedding photography worldwide.
 Isn’t that amazing?
 No inhibitions, no fear of the unknown or uncertainties, just confidence and willingness to go where the road takes them.

 So, how did Heather and Terrence actually meet and collaborate to make Apollo Fields a reality and their wedding photography business a success?